• Free shipping on all orders

 Image Credit: Wirestock Creators, Shutterstock

-The Miniature Pinscher is just what it sounds like—a very small Pinscher.
-They originated in Germany and were created by mixing German Pinschers with Italian Greyhounds and Dachshunds.
+The Miniature Pinscher originated in Germany and was developed by mixing German Pinschers with Italian Greyhounds and Dachshunds.
 They were originally used for hunting rats and other small animals.
 They look very much like tiny versions of the German Pinscher.

-These canines are fearless and proud.
-They’re extremely affectionate with their family and loyal.
+Miniature Pinschers are fearless, loyal, and affectionate to their owners.
 However, they can also be independent and self-possessed.
 They tend to do what they want to do.

 11. Weimaraner